CardinisCode/learning-python/finalproblems/aboutfinalproblem10.md

 # PS HE LL OW OR LD S.
 #
 #- If there is an odd number of characters:
-#-    we add X to the end.
+#-    we add X to the end. - DONE
 #
 #-    4 ) for each pair of letters:
 #-          we locate both letters in the cipher square.